HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofileconnection.md

 ### -Network &lt;Object&gt;

 The Network (Ethernet or Fibre Channel) or Network Set resource object to be used with this connection.
-Can either be the Name, URI, or object obtained with `Get-OVNetwork` or `Get-OVNetworkSet`.
+Can either be the Name, URI, or object obtained with Get-OVNetwork or Get-OVNetworkSet.

 | Aliases | None |
 | :--- | :--- |